Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 *and V2 of my logo, i created and then had an AI do a few changes, to produce this: its al my shapes and lines, but upgraded and altered with a light AI touch.*

 __________________
-*continued lists-info of medical injuries, and/or criminal activity(s) that may warrent the use of the TDFREL*
+*lists-info of medical injuries, and/or criminal activity(s) that may warrent the use of the TDFREL*

 Medical Emergencies Where Seconds/Minutes Matter